kuzzleio/kuzzle/doc/2/guides/upgrade-kuzzle/upgrade/index.md

 First, shut down the Kuzzle v1 instance, but keep the Elasticsearch server running.

-Upgrade the Kuzzle source files (either in place, or by installing them in another directory).
+Upgrade Kuzzle source files (either in place, or by installing them in another directory).

 Run the upgrade script (see below): a choice will be proposed to migrate using the same Elasticsearch instance as the target.